t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## OAM Components

-Edge computing OAM goes beyond the network-related OAM functions listed in RFC 6291.
+Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
 Besides infrastructure (network, storage and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data and code.

 Operation related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration and planning.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.